JereKuusela/valheim-expand_world/README.md

 - levelUpMinCenterDistance (default: `0` meters): Distance from the world center to enable higher creature levels.
 This is not scaled with the world size.
 - overrideLevelupChance (default: `-1` percent): Chance per level up (from the default 10%).
 - data: ZDO data override.
 For example to change faction with Spawner Tweaks mod (`object copy` from World Edit Commands).
+- objects: Extra objects to spawn.
+Spawned on top of any obstacles.
+The spawning is skipped if 10 meters above the original position.
+Format is `id,posX,posZ,posY,chance,data`.
+  - id: Prefab name.
+  - posX, posZ, posY: Offset from the location position.
+Defalt is 0.
+  - chance: Chance to spawn (from 0 to 1).
+Default is 1.
+  - data: ZDO data override.

 ## Events